On dataset tensions and signatures of new cosmological physics: The Hubble tension

 On the CMB side, discussion of systematics has been more limited, as the nature of the data and its interpretation leaves less to argue about.
 The systematic differences between the two main likelihood pipelines, Plik and CamSpec, are well below one-sigma for all parameters and especially for $H_0$.
 Most concerning at present is the unexpected phenomenological $A_{\rm L}$ parameter \citep{Calabrese}, which gives an indication of an excess of lensing in the CMB temperature power spectrum at more than two-sigma \citep{Planck2018par}.
 The implications of this for the Hubble tension are described by \cite{tensionrev}.

-One might also take into account the following poll, surveying 59 attendees at the International Astronomical Union (IAU) symposium 376 (held in April 2023) as to the cause of the tension \citep{RB23}.
-The outcome was
+Finally, one might also take into account the following poll, surveying 59 attendees at the International Astronomical Union (IAU) symposium 376 (held in April 2023) as to the cause of the tension, reported in \cite{RB23}.\footnote{One might say that this is exploiting the Bayesian nature that \cite{Friston} identifies as hard-wired into the brain through the free-energy principle.} The outcome was

-Hence the participants in this poll collectively assessed the significance of the Hubble tension towards new physics as approximately one-sigma\footnote{One might say that this is exploiting the Bayesian nature that \cite{Friston} identifies as hard-wired into the brain through the free-energy principle).}.
+Hence the participants in this poll collectively assessed the significance of the Hubble tension towards new physics as approximately one-sigma.